-Streets account for 80 per cent of London's public realm.
+Streets account for 80% of London's public spaces.
 They play a fundamental role in moving people around safely, and well designed streets can help enhance quality of life.

-TfL is committed to raising the ambition for streets with a collaborative, design-led approach.
-The design guidance documents in our toolkit will help planners, designers, highway engineers, contractors and others to meet the standards we require and to design high quality streets and public spaces.
+We are committed to being more ambitious for streets with a collaborative, design-led approach.
+The design guidance documents in our toolkit will help planners, designers, highway engineers, contractors and others to meet the standards we've set and to design high quality streets and public spaces.

 The toolkit contains:

 Streetscape Guidance provides a standard for London's streets and spaces for those who will be working on or affecting London's streets.
 Whether a one-off major project or a smaller local adjustment, it defines our aspirations and outlines the criteria for good design, material selection, installation and maintenance.

 Please note that this is a large PDF file and may take a short while to load.

 This guidance shows how Sustainable Drainage Systems (SuDS) can be incorporated into London's streets and wider public areas to help manage surface water run off, reduce flood risk and provide other environmental benefits.
 Revised and updated in November 2016, the guidance highlights potential opportunities and constraints, aimed at encouraging the relevant authorities across London, including the boroughs, to consider their streetscape and the possibilities of successfully integrating SuDS.